-The funds raised are restricted to cover the costs involved with supplying Assistance Dogs to survivors of the Boston Marathon bombings.
-A NEADS Assistance Dog will bring these survivors renewed independence and connection.
+The funds raised are restricted to cover the costs involved with supplying Service Dogs to survivors of the Boston Marathon bombings.
+A NEADS Service Dog will bring these survivors renewed independence and connection.

 "For many years now, our office has partnered with NEADS by hosting young Service Dogs in training.
 We are grateful to those donors who have agreed to fund Service Dogs for victims of the marathon bombings and look forward to working with NEADS to identify appropriate homes for these incredible animals."